chr1srbx/Critical-Ops-Mod-Menu/README.md

 Mod Menu built using **[PolarImGui](https://github.com/Polarmods/PolarImGui)**

-Includes a poor memcheck bypass
+Includes a poor memcheck bypass, and a POC Esp.

 Use Lucky Patcher to bypass the signature check.